 When you first bring home a dog you want to make sure that you don’t influence them negatively.
 That can be especially difficult when you’re training your dog to demonstrate good behavior.
 When your dog demonstrates bad behavior, instinctually we’ll feel upset, frustrated, or even flat-out angry.
 You might act out on your dog through these emotions and negatively influence them in a way you didn’t intend.
-Yelling, spanking, and even aggressive handling can mentally damage your dog and doesn’t yield good behavior.
+Yelling, spanking, and even aggressive handling can mentally damage your dog and don’t yield good behavior.
 In short, any sort of negative reinforcement on your pet doesn’t work whatsoever.
 In fact, you might actually be causing further problems for them.
 Continue reading down below to see why you don’t want to punish your dog but “correct” them instead.

 Dogs are associative learners.
 Your dog will learn how a certain behavior they perform will be followed by a certain consequence or reward.
 They also have short attention spans – roughly 45 seconds – and will forget anything within a short span of time.
-Which is why an immediate correction is needed after they’ve demonstrated bad behavior.
+This is why an immediate correction is needed after they’ve demonstrated bad behavior.

 For the first few weeks after bringing a new dog home, you’ll need to keep an eye on them.
 Look at what bad behaviors they demonstrate.
 If they demonstrate bad behavior, you want to immediately provide a consequence for it.
 Doing it early is important so that they can learn soon, but it’s perhaps more important that you provide an immediate consequence.

-For example, if you found out later that your dog chewed up your shoes as opposed to earlier, and you decide to attempt to correct their behavior while it is sleeping on its bedding, they will not learn from their mistake.
-By performing your correction on them now you’re only conditioning them to learn from behavior they are currently doing.
+For example, if you find out later that your dog chewed up your shoes as opposed to earlier, and you decide to attempt to correct their behavior while it is sleeping on its bedding, they will not learn from their mistake.
+By performing your correction on them now you’re only conditioning them to learn from the behavior they are currently doing.
 In this case, spanking your dog while it is sleeping because it chewed up your shoes will not correct its behavior.
 You are not teaching your dog to not chew on shoes, you are teaching it to not sleep.

 This is unhealthy for the dog because you’re conditioning it to not perform a behavior that is otherwise tolerable.